Armageddon (2007): Main event matches

 The sixth match of the night and Raw's main event was Randy Orton defending the WWE Championship against Chris Jericho.
 Jericho controlled the match by beating Orton and performing many moves.
-Jericho would then knock Orton to the outside with a clothesline, which made Orton lay in front of SmackDown's announcer's table.
+Jericho would then knock Orton to the outside with a clothesline, which made Orton lay in front of SmackDown!'s announcer's table.
 Jericho would then launch into Orton, but Orton would move, which made Jericho run into John "Bradshaw" Layfield (JBL).
 Then Jericho and Orton would get back into the ring.
 Jericho would then apply the Walls of Jericho on Orton.
 He tried to reach the ropes, but Jericho pulled him back to the middle of the ring.
 JBL then interfered and kicked Jericho, which disqualified Orton.
 A title cannot change hands by disqualification, therefore Orton retained the WWE Championship.
 After the match, Orton delivered an RKO to Jericho.

 The seventh match was a divas match between Beth Phoenix and Mickie James for the WWE Women's Championship.
 During the match, Phoenix overpowered Mickie but Mickie bounced back with several near-falls.
 The match came to an end when Phoenix executed a Fisherman suplex and then pinned Mickie to retain the WWE Women's Championship.

-The main event was a Triple threat match for the World Heavyweight Championship between defending champion Batista, Edge and The Undertaker.
+The main event was a triple threat match for the World Heavyweight Championship between defending champion Batista, Edge, and The Undertaker.
 Before the match, Edge told Vickie that her love gave him the strength of three men.
-Batista and Undertaker fought each other to decide who would fight Edge first.
+Batista and The Undertaker fought each other to decide who would fight Edge first.
 Edge kept his distance outside the ring.
-In the ring, Undertaker applied his triangle choke on Batista.
-Edge sounded the ring bell and everyone (even Undertaker himself) thought that the match was over.
+In the ring, The Undertaker applied his triangle choke on Batista.
+Edge sounded the ring bell and everyone (even The Undertaker himself) thought that the match was over.
 Edge took the opportunity and speared both men but could not score a pinfall.
-Batista dominated the match in the end when he executed a spinebuster on Undertaker and speared Edge outside the ring.
-Undertaker chokeslammed Batista and sent an attacking Edge to the floor.
-Batista and Undertaker were fighting inside the ring until the three "Edges" appeared on the outside floor.
-Undertaker executed a Tombstone Piledriver on Batista, after which until the "real" Edge hit Undertaker with a steel chair in his spine and his skull.
+Batista dominated the match in the end when he executed a spinebuster on The Undertaker and speared Edge outside the ring.
+The Undertaker chokeslammed Batista and sent an attacking Edge to the floor.
+Batista and The Undertaker were fighting inside the ring until the three "Edges" appeared on the outside floor.
+The Undertaker executed a Tombstone Piledriver on Batista, after which until the "real" Edge hit The Undertaker with a steel chair in his spine and his skull.
 Edge took advantage and quickly pinned Batista to win the World Heavyweight Championship.